 This is a free event, and everyone is welcome, but a “love offering” of $15 is suggested and would be appreciated to support the Center.
 No one will be turned away due to a lack of funds.

-TWIN HEARTS MEDITATION AND PRANIC HEALING – led by Dale Bilyeu and Lynn Maupin – Meditation followed by Healing Sessions – The Second Wednesday of every month, Meditation at 6:30 pm followed by Healing Sessions starting around 7:00.
-There will be no event in January, 2023.
+TWIN HEARTS MEDITATION AND PRANIC HEALING – led by Dale Bilyeu and Lynn Maupin – Meditation followed by Healing Sessions – The Second Wednesday of each month, from 6:30 to 8:30.
+Meditation at 6:30 followed by healing sessions beginning at 7:00.

 First, Dale leads the powerful Twin Hearts Meditation, which is used to direct peace, love, joy and goodwill to Mother Earth, blessing the Earth with Divine Light, Divine Love and Divine Power.
 It’s also a tool for achieving divine consciousness, and has many health benefits.
 It was created by Master Choa Kok Sui, the creator of Pranic Healing.
 Then Dale, Lynn, and other Pranic Healing practitioners offer a Pranic Healing clinic so you can experience this exceedingly beneficial healing modality.
 They also can include an introductory presentation about Pranic Healing for those who are interested, and you’ll be able to learn more about upcoming classes, meditations and events.
 There is no fee, but “love offerings” are suggested and would be appreciated to support the Center.